 What Happens Next

-If you are experiencing these changes in your skin or a decrease in your vision, schedule a consultation with Dr. Kropinak using our online form or by calling one of our offices in Hagerstown, Chambersburg, or Waynesboro.
+If you are experiencing these changes in your eyelids or have a decrease in your vision that you believe is being caused by your eyelids, schedule a consultation with Dr. Kropinak using our online form or by calling one of our offices in Hagerstown, Chambersburg, or Waynesboro.
 During this visit, he will listen to your concerns and create a customized procedure plan tailored to your needs.